 At present, the campus comprises five classroom buildings, the library, the student center, a physical education and athletic facility, two student housing areas, and various support facilities.
+(See campus map on inside front cover of the catalog.)

 Goodwyn Hall, containing over 90,000 square feet of space, houses the School of Sciences, the Fine Arts Department, and the Art Gallery.